vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 124
 it consists of pouring \(in spirit\) all the aspects of the cosmic manifestation in the central, both human and divine, void of consciousness.
 This is why a “spontaneous” \(that is, uncaused\) bliss arises in the offi ciating

 adept.
-The Dīsays: “Having poured again and again the full oblation \(both human and divine\) of clarifi ed butter, which in reality is the total fusion of the objectivity and the I-ness \( *ahāntā* \) 34 born from the rubbing of the
+The Dī says: “Having poured again and again the full oblation \(both human and divine\) of clarifi ed butter, which in reality is the total fusion of the objectivity and the I-ness \( *ahāntā* \) 34 born from the rubbing of the

 *araṇis* of the mantra, \[one reaches\] the supreme fulgurating bliss.
 Such is the internal oblation.”

-According to a passage of the Dī\(which also quotes stanza 72 of the Vijñānabhairava\), the oblation may be made of *amṛta* and may even include an alcoholic substance *—* a possibility the Dīmentions again when, commenting the next half- *śloka* , it says that a wise man is somebody who, because he drinks alcohol, keeps his mind concentrated in a single intent.
+According to a passage of the Dī \(which also quotes stanza 72 of the Vijñānabhairava\), the oblation may be made of *amṛta* and may even include an alcoholic substance *—* a possibility the Dī mentions again when, commenting the next half- *śloka* , it says that a wise man is somebody who, because he drinks alcohol, keeps his mind concentrated in a single intent.
 From this concentration \( *dhāraṇā* \), meditation \( *dhyāna* \) is born: “without concentration, the worship is fruitless.”
 Thus, having off ered to the Masters, Śiva, and so forth, alcohol transformed into nectar \( *amṛta* \) and having poured it in off ering into the fi re of the self, the spirit of the adept will become perfectly stable, and he will experience the supreme, blazing bliss.
 The practice is mental, spiritual, rather than actually performed with an alcoholic beverage.

 Thus, as stated in the next half- *śloka* :